MatthewBrawders/Tome/README.md

     Domain --> API
 ```

-## Environment Configuration (Before trying to run, you MUST add a .env in the backend/ foldeer and the frontend/ folders)
+## Environment Configuration (Before trying to run, you MUST add a .env in the backend/ folder and the frontend/ folders)

 ### Backend Configuration (`backend/.env`)
 ```env